gagansk/curator-doc/docs/source/api.rst

       Provide parameter for both ``reportPeriod`` and ``reportingEnd``.

-      Result report contains all raw CPU and memory metrics for the past N days until reportingEnd (including reportingEnd).
+      Result report contains raw CPU and memory metrics for the past N days until reportingEnd (including reportingEnd) in project ``namespace`` (if provided).

       .. code:: yaml